Mario Kart DS

 Unused Object Settings

-The Mission Coin object is able to follow a specified path, with its Setting 1 specifying the speed, however no mission uses this feature.
+The Mission Coin object is able to follow a specified path, with its Setting 1 specifying the speed.
+However, no mission uses this feature.

 Unused Blur Effect

-The final game tries to enable this effect whenever you get a speed boost, but since the blur doesn't get initialized, it gets ignored.
+An unused display capture effect to blur the screen when boosting was found in the code.
+The final game tries to enable this effect whenever you get a speed boost, but since the blur doesn't get initialized, it is ignored.

 Enable Blur (Single Player Only) (EU):